Home > Winter > Skiing

 Third-Party Health Certifications

-The Picture Seen Jacket meets the Global Recycled Standard to verify the content of recycled materials, as well as the efficacy of the entire process down the supply chain, as well as the Oeko-Tex Standard 100, meaning the textile was tested and clear of harmful substances.
+The Picture Women’s Seen Jacket meets the Global Recycled Standard to verify the content of recycled materials, as well as the efficacy of the entire process down the supply chain, as well as the Oeko-Tex Standard 100, meaning the textile was tested and clear of harmful substances.
 The Global Recycled Standard is provided by NSF (National Sanitation Foundation), a team of global scientists that assess health risk and certify products.

-In addition to Oeko-Tex-certified fabric, the Norrona Women’s Lofoten GORE-TEX Pro Jacket is also Bluesign certified.
+In addition to Oeko-Tex-certified fabric, the Norrona Women’s Lofoten GORE-TEX Pro Jacket is also Bluesign-certified.
 Bluesign examines the manufacturing process from the chemical suppliers to the production site to the brands and retailers.
 The human and environmental criteria includes chemical application, carbon emission, water and energy consumption, as well as worker health and safety.
 When a snowsports product carries a Bluesign label, that apparel meets the strictest requirements in the global industry.

-Price
+Price & Value

-You’ll pay a premium for jackets with superior features including a high level of waterproofing, packability, durability, excellent pockets, and sustainable manufacturing and materials.
+Youโ€™ll pay a premium for jackets with superior features, including the highest level of waterproofing, breathability, durability, packability, excellent pockets, and sustainable manufacturing and materials.
 This collection is best for dedicated skiers who venture inbounds and into the backcountry, which demands performance in all conditions.

-Top-of-the-line options include the Norrona Women’s Lofoten GORE-TEX Pro Jacket ($799), Mammut Women’s Haldigrat HS Hooded Jacket ($629), Patagonia Women’s Untracked Jacket ($699), Arc’teryx Women’s Sentinel Jacket ($700), and the Helly Hansen Women’s Elevation Infinity 3.0 Ski Jacket ($750).
+Top-of-the-line options include the Norrona Women’s Lofoten GORE-TEX Pro Jacket ($799), Patagonia Womenโ€™s Untracked Jacket ($699), and the Arc’teryx Women’s Sentinel Jacket ($750).

 How much should I spend on a ski jacket?